 Between periods of unpaid medical leave, where an employee returns to the payroll for a period of less than two (2) weeks, when a holiday falls during that time, no holiday pay or compensatory time shall be granted for such holiday.

 During the time an employee is on medical leave, the employee shall be entitled to group health insurance coverage benefits on the same terms and conditions in effect at the time the leave began, provided the employee continues to pay the required employee share of premium while on leave.
-If the employee fails to return from leave, the Commonwealth may recover the cost it incurred in maintaining insurance coverage under its group health plan for the duration of the employee's leave, in compliance with the requirements set forth under the FMLA and regulations thereunder.
+If the employee fails to return from leave, the Employer may recover the cost it incurred in maintaining insurance coverage under its group health plan for the duration of the employee's leave, in compliance with the requirements set forth under the FMLA and regulations thereunder.

 For the purposes of this Section, a rolling twelve (12) month period will be used, measured backward from the date the leave is used.

 The parties agree to work together to develop standardized forms concerning FMLA leaves.

+The total amount of Family and Medical Leave available to employees under this section shall not exceed 26 weeks in a 12-month period.
+The total amount of accrued paid leave that may be reserved and used after the expiration of Family or Medial leave in any calendar year shall not exceed two (2) weeks in the aggregate.

+Notwithstanding any provision to the contrary, an employee shall be entitled to benefits as proved by the Massachusetts Parental Leave Act, G.L. c.
+149, § 105D, the Massachusetts Family Medical Leave Act, G.L. c.
+175M, and other applicable laws which shall run concurrent with the Family and Medical Leave provided in this agreement.
+The terms of this Agreement shall control unless otherwise provided by law.

 Section 9.
 Non-FMLA Family Leave

-Upon written application to the Appointing Authority, including a statement of any reasons, any employee who has completed his/her probationary period, or if there is no probationary period who has been employed at least three (3) consecutive months who has given at least two (2) weeks prior notice of his/her anticipated date of departure and who has given notice of his/her intention to return, may be granted non-FMLA family leave for a period not exceeding ten (10) weeks.
+Upon written application to the Appointing Authority, including a statement of any reasons, any employee who has been employed at least nine (9) consecutive months who has given at least two (2) weeks prior notice of his/her anticipated date of departure and who has given notice of his/her intention to return, may be granted non-FMLA family leave for a period not exceeding ten (10) weeks.
 Such leave shall be without pay or benefits for such period.
 The Appointing Authority may, in his/her discretion, assign an employee to back-fill for an employee who is on non-FMLA family leave.
 Such assignment may not be subject to the grievance procedure.
 The purpose for which an employee may submit his/her application for such unpaid leave shall be limited to the need to care for, or to make arrangements for care of grandparent, grandchild, sister or brother living in the same household, or child - whether or not the child (or children) is the natural, adoptive, foster, stepchild or child under legal guardianship of the employee.

 Ten (10) days of non-FMLA family leave may be taken in not less than one (1) day increments.
-However, such leave requires the prior approval of the Appointing Authority or his/her designee.
+However, such leave requires the prior approval of the Employer or his/her designee.

-If an employee has accrued sick leave, personal leave, compensatory leave, or vacation leave credits at the commencement of her/his non-FMLA family leave, that employee may use such leave credits for which he/she may be eligible under the sick leave, personal leave, or vacation leave provisions of this Agreement.
+If an employee has accrued sick leave, personal leave, compensatory leave, or vacation leave credits at the commencement of her/his non-FMLA family leave, that employee shall use such leave credits for which he/she may be eligible under the sick leave, personal leave, or vacation leave provisions of this Agreement.